weishengwu/eShopOnContainers---msft/Deployment-With-GitHub-Actions.md

     1. `workflow_run` triggers this workflow when runs of the `catalog-api` workflow run on `dev` and are `completed`.
 - Some variables are defined inline under the `env` section.
 - There is a single job called `deploy-to-k8s`.
-- The job only executes if the trigger was manual or via the REST API or if it was a workflow run trigger, if the workflow run completed with a `success` status.
+- The job is set to never run via the `if: false` condition.
+This line should be commented out and the other `if` condition should be uncommented (remove the `#`) so that it only executes if the trigger was manual or via the REST API or if it was a workflow run trigger, if the workflow run completed with a `success` status.
 - The job checks out the repo.
 - The job then logs into Azure using secret `AZURE_CREDENTIALS`.
 - The job then sets the AKS context.